monyarm/NovelVM/dists/openpandora/README-PND.txt

 ------------------------------------------------------------------------
 Installing:

-This archive contains ScummVM in a PND format ready to be copied to the OpenPandora and used.
+This archive contains NovelVM in a PND format ready to be copied to the OpenPandora and used.

 To install just copy the .pnd file from this archive to your device.